Suggested Reading List

 Silverstein, D.N. & Kaplan, S. LIFELONG ISSUES IN ADOPTION.
 1988.

 An informative look at what the authors describe as seven issues that all members of the adoption triad must address.

 Strauss, Jean.
 BIRTHRIGHT.
 THE GUIDE TO SEARCH ANN REUNION FOR ADOPTEES, BIRTHPARENTS AND ADOPTIVE PARENTS.
 1994.
 Penguin Books USA Inc. New York, NY 10014.

 Written by an adult adoptee as a personal story of search and reunion.
 This book is particularly useful for those who are searching as the author shares valuable search techniques.

 Verny, Thomas MD & Kelley, John.
 THE SECRET LIFE OF THE UNBORN CHILD.
 1981.
 Dell Publishing.
 666 Fifth Ave.
 New York, NY.
 10103.

 An incredibly compelling look at what the unborn child knows and experiences while in utero.

-In this book the author focus is on helping adoptees find their authentic Self, a self which ahs been distorted by living without genetic markers and mirroring as they grew up in non biological families.
+In this book the author focus is on helping adoptees find their authentic Self, a self which has been distorted by living without genetic markers and mirroring as they grew up in non-biological families.
 The other is to help them go beyond the victimhood of their beginning of life and come into their own power and sense of responsibility.